F1-SQL/sequel-formula-web/versioned_docs/version-2.0.0/getting-started/getting-started.md

 ### Downloading the Latest Release

-The easiest way to get started is to download the latest release from GitHub [here](https://github.com/Sequel-Formula/Sequel-Formula/releases) and restore one of the available backups to your instance.
+The easiest way to get started is to download the latest release from GitHub [here](https://github.com/f1-sql/f1-sql/releases) and restore one of the available backups to your instance.

-You can find out if your version of SQL Server is supported by Sequel Formula [here](../about/supported-versions)
+You can find out if your version of SQL Server is supported by F1 SQL [here](../about/supported-versions)

 ### Restoring the database